Reconstructing the velocity field beyond the local universe: Discussion Considerations for the Future

-In this study we have attempted a first step towards a reconstruction of the gravitational potential on cosmological scales, through the use of measured peculiar velocities as derived from current distance indicators.
-Previous methods have been centred around velocity reconstruction within the local Universe.
+In this study we have carried out a first step towards a reconstruction the velocity field on cosmological scales, through the use of measured peculiar velocities as derived from current distance indicators.
+Previous methods have focused on velocity reconstruction within the local Universe.
 Our motivation is to look toward the possibility of pushing to cosmological depths where such maps of the velocity and gravity field could be used as a cosmological probe of GR.